A scene from Time to Care for Unpaid Care Work, a drama addressing unpaid provided by women and girls, produced by Oxfam and TAKSA Training Center.

 Advocacy and Campaigning in a Time of Covid-19

 The Covid-19 pandemic has had an immense impact on how organizations and institutions now operate, and the development sector is no exception.
 For many, the aid of technology has been crucial to maintaining productivity and connectedness during the pandemic.
-Online communications platforms such as Zoom, have presented a variety of opportunities for civil society to progress discussions on issues, such as Human Rights to the digital landscape, despite restrictions on movement and assembly.
-Due to lockdown measures, organizations such as UN Women, Plan International, Save the Children and many others have adapted their advocacy and campaigning strategies from the physical to the digital; utilizing social media and other communication platforms as the primary medium through which they address their audiences and engage with policymakers.
+Online communications platforms such as Zoom, have presented numerous opportunities for civil society to progress discussions on issues, such as Human Rights to the digital landscape, despite restrictions on movement and assembly.
+Organizations such as UN Women, Plan International, Save the Children, and many others have adapted their advocacy and campaigning strategies from the physical to the digital; utilizing social media and other communication platforms as the primary medium to address their audiences and engage with policymakers.

 Harnessing Social Media to Advocate for Equality

-In January, and later in May and June of 2020, Oxfam conducted a worldwide campaign to address the harsh realities of women’s and girl’s unpaid and underpaid care work, and the effects of the pandemic on frontline care workers.
-The campaigns urged governments, private businesses, as well as the public to address the inequalities around care work.
-Particularly as cultural norms surrounding the role of women and girls as care providers limit their educational and career development and participation in social and political activities.
+In January, and later in May and June of 2020, Oxfam conducted a worldwide campaign to address the harsh realities of women’s and girls' unpaid and underpaid care work and the effects of the pandemic on frontline care workers.
+The campaigns urged governments, private businesses, and the public to address the inequalities around care work.
+Particularly as cultural norms sometimes limit their educational and career development and participation in social and political activities.
 In Asia, Oxfam called for governments and regional action groups to develop policies that will redistribute care work and increase investment in secure and decent care work opportunities for women.
 Oxfam also urged employers to develop social protection and other support programs for care providers, as social and economic stresses of the pandemic have increased job insecurity, particularly for women under informal employment.

-In Laos, Oxfam planned to engage local communities, authorities and the public on unpaid and underpaid care work by creating a platform for stories and experiences to be shared and amplified.
+In Laos, Oxfam planned to engage local communities, authorities, and the public on unpaid and underpaid care work by creating a physical platform for stories and experiences to be shared and amplified.
 Unfortunately, lockdown measures restricting group meetings resulted in the event cancellation.

 The Time to Care for Unpaid Care Work drama can be found here: https://www.facebook.com/Oxfam.in.Laos/posts/2568067626816011